 Many people don’t know that handheld lasers sold as “laser pointers” may be grossly overpowered and very dangerous both to the user and to the audience.
 Learn about laser pointer hazards and why Homewood allows only Class 2 laser pointers in Using laser pointers.

-Chemical waste may be taken to the Macaulay Hall waste collection room (basement of Macaulay–use the ramp opposite New Chemistry Building) on Thursdays, from 10:30-11:30am and 1-2pm.
+Chemical waste may be taken to the Macaulay Hall waste collection room (basement of Macaulay–use the ramp opposite New Chemistry Building) on Thursdays, from 9-12.
 Use the Chemical Waste Disposal Form to register your waste first.

 If your building is not connected by tunnel to Macaulay, use the online form to arrange an in-lab pickup during the Thursday hours that the room is not manned.